nidhimankala/nidhimankala/README.md

 ## 🎯 About Me
 💡 Passionate about **Data Science, Machine Learning, and Analytics**
 🎓 **Master of Science in Data Science** – Northeastern University, Boston
-📊 Experienced in **Python, SQL, analysis, Machine Learning, and Data Visualization**
+📊 Experienced in **Python, SQL, Analysis, Machine Learning, and Data Visualization**
 🌍 Always eager to explore new innovations and sustainability solutions!

 ---